This page shows you how to get started with Cloud Code.

 - Container image: While Cloud Run doesn't charge when the service isn't in use, you might still be charged for storing the container image in Container Registry.
 To delete your image, follow the steps in Deleting images.

-- Cloud Run service: To delete a Cloud Run service, navigate to Cloud Run in the Console using the navigation menu.
-Select the service you'd like to delete and click the Delete trash can icon.
+- Cloud Run service: To delete a Cloud Run service, navigate to Cloud Run in the Cloud Console using the navigation menu.
+Select the service you'd like to delete and then click Delete.

 - Add Google Cloud APIs and client libraries to your project.